jmettraux/aachen/src/kb00_combat.md

 **Option:** Each player character rolls for their own initiative, 1d8 + DEX modifier.
 The referee rolls once for the opposing side.
 Advantage: it's not all or nothing, one or more player character may act before the opposing side.
 Disadvantage: order of action is not group decided, but dice decided, potentially hindering group tactics.

+TODO sequence for the initiative optional rule

 ## action types

+When it's their turn, a participant may perform one **main action** and one **move action**, in the order they deem appropriate.

+There are also **on turn actions** and **instant actions**.
+Once the 4 types of actions are described, specialized actions will be described and each mapped to one type of action.

+### main actions

+A **main action** takes up most of the participant's round.
+Attacking an adversary, casting a spell, drawing a downed ally into cover, are examples of main actions.

+A participant may decide to turn their **main action** into a **move action**, effectively benefitting from two **move actions** for their round.

+### move actions

+The participant may move from zero to their normal movement rate, for a human participant, that's from 0 to 30 feet.
+Given the terrain and/or the circumstance the referee might reduce this movement rate.

+A move action may not be split, thus it's not possible to move 10 feet (move action), shoot a bow (main action), and then move 20 feet (move action action).

+### on turn actions

+**On turn actions** are simple and quick actions.
+Like main and move actions, on turn actions are performed by participants when it's their turn.
+Whereas main and move actions are limited, as many on turn actions as the referee judges reasonable may be performed.

+Example of on turn actions are, saying a few words, reloading a bow from a readied quiver, drawing out a readied object, and similar actions.

+### instant actions

+TODO